HEATlab/DREAM/README.md

 Also known as the new version of the "RobotBrunch" codebase from HEATlab.

+This is the code is closely tied to the paper:

+Abrahams et al. 2019.
+DREAM: An Algorithm for Mitigating the Overhead of Robust Rescheduling.
+In _Proc. of the 29th International Conference on Automated Planning and Scheduling (ICAPS-2019)_.

+## Usage and Set Up

 Requirements (python packages) to run are listed in [requirements.txt](requirements.txt).